mattdonnelly/Swifter/README.md

 ###Installation

-If you're using Xcode 6, Swifter can be installed by simply dragging the Swifter Xcode project into your own project and adding either the SwifteriOS or SwifterMac framework as an embedded framework.
+If you're using Xcode 6 and above, Swifter can be installed by simply dragging the Swifter Xcode project into your own project and adding either the SwifteriOS or SwifterMac framework as an embedded framework.

+### Swift 3

+There is a [swift-3 branch](/mattdonnelly/Swifter/tree/swift-3) of Swifter available for those using Xcode 8, and Swift 3.0

 ###Usage